 Group Campsite at Indian Cove

 There are 13 Group Campsites at Indian Cove Campground.
-The cost is $35-50 depending on the site capactiy.
 These group sites can accommodate RVs or trailers, but maximum combined length can be no more than 25 feet.

 Senior/Access Pass Individual Campsite at Indian Cove

 Nightly camping fee for one site for a camper with a Senior or Access pass.
-Camping fees must be paid within one hour of selecting a campsite.
 A maximum of six people, three tents, and two cars may occupy an individual campsite, only if there is space available.
 Some sites only have enough parking for one vehicle.

 Senior/Access Group Campsite at Indian Cove

 Nightly camping fee for one site for a camper with a Senior or Access pass.
 There are 13 Group Campsites at Indian Cove Campground.
-The cost is $17.50-25 depending on the site capacity.
 These group sites can accommodate RVs or trailers, but maximum combined length can be no more than 25 feet.

 Indian Cove Entrance Station